The ship will be docked in Getxo at an attractive spot next to the leisure marina.

 The heart of this industrial port city is the Old Quarter, where the narrow streets are lined with Renaissance, Baroque and modernist buildings.
 The main sights include the Cathedral of Santiago, a Gothic church built at the end of the 14th century; the Bridge and Church of San Anton; and the Plaza Nueva, an arcaded square.

 Other sights include the arcaded Plaza Nueva and the Gothic Cathedral de Santiago.
 One of Spain's most important art collections is housed across the city at the Museo de Bellas Artes.
-This features works dating from the 12th century through to contemporary art by Cezanne, Gauguin and Francis Bacon.

 the Tourist office is at Plaza Ensanche next to the Guggenheim.